 June 24 Cusco, Cusco: Inti Raymi, or the festival of the sun, is the most famous festival in Peru.
 It celebrates the winter solstice with a reenactment of the ancient Inca ceremony on the same day.
 In an impressive procession marked with dances, speeches and colorful costumes, the Inca makes his way to the Saqsayhuaman ruins for a stunning ceremony.

 June 29 Lima & Chiclayo: Dia de San Pedro y San Pablo.
-San Pedro/San Pablo, the patron saints of farmers and fishermen, are honored with a procession.
+San Pedro and San Pablo, the patron saints of farmers and fishermen, are honored with a procession.
 Their images are carried to the sea, accompanied by incense, hymns and prayers to bless the water.

 June 29 Ollantaytambo, Cusco: Festival of Ollantay Raymi tells the forbidden love story between Ollanta, an Inca general, and a royal Inca daughter in a performance in the Ollantaytambo archaeological site.